vivid-planet/comet/.changeset/orange-pumas-share.md

 "@comet/cms-api": minor
 ---

-Add Impersonation-Feature
+Add user impersonation feature

-Prerequisites: Requires to have `credentials: "include"` set in createApolloClient of the admin.
+Prerequisites: `credentials: "include"` must be set in the `createApolloClient` function in the admin.

-Adds an "Impersonate"-Button in the detail view of a user in the User Permissions admin panel.
-The impersonization can be exit by clicking the button in the user's info on the top right.
+Adds an "Impersonate" button to the detail view of a user in the User Permissions admin panel.
+The impersonation can be exited by clicking the button in the user's info on the top right.